angular/angular/aio/content/guide/testing-components-scenarios.md

 Components often have service dependencies.

-The `WelcomeComponent` displays a welcome message to the logged in user.
+The `WelcomeComponent` displays a welcome message to the logged-in user.
 It knows who the user is based on a property of the injected `UserService`:

 <code-example header="app/welcome/welcome.component.ts" path="testing/src/app/welcome/welcome.component.ts"></code-example>